See more articles

 Why Does Canonicalization Matter?

-According to Google Webmaster Trends Analyst Gary Illyes, 60% of the internet is duplicate content.
+According to Google Webmaster Trends Analyst Gary Illyes, 60% of the internet is duplicate content – and he said this way back in 2022 before AI came along and did its thing, firehosing the internet with duplicate content!

 Now, it’s important to remember just how massive the internet is.
 This figure is comprised of every website Google encounters which, of course, includes the spammy and low-quality ones that scrape sites.